AventusDAO/avn-gateway-api/README.md

 ```

 **RESULT FIELDS**
-`TOTAL` - integer of the current total amount of circulating AVT in atto-AVT
+`TOTAL` - integer of the current total amount of circulating AVT in its smallest denomination

 **BODY**
 ```